-Road closures - The landlord is permitted at any time to authorise the closure of any road so that building work may be carried out.
+Road closures - The landlord with the approval Local Authority is permitted at any time to authorise the closure of any road so that building work may be carried out.

 Service charge

 Please see your tenancy agreement for list of payable service charge details.